kelvinz/code-notes/courses/spark_docs.md

 Use the Pitch Shifter patch to make the pitch of an audio source in Spark AR Studio deeper or higher, for example to create cartoon style voice effects like a monster or chipmunk.
 	audio + semitone adjustment + bypass => audio

+*reverb patch*
+Use the Reverb patch to add a sense of space or depth to audio in your Spark AR Studio effects.
+You can simulate anything from sound in a tiny box to a large concert hall.
+	audio + mix + early reflections gain + diffusion gain + room size + reflectivity + reflectivity high + reflectivity low + early reflections + bypass => audio